ahopgood/ahopgood.github.io/_posts/2015-02-20-the-static-resource-location.markdown

     	this.assetsName = assetsName;
 	}

-What none of this tells you is that the **AssetsBundle** will look for resources in the **/src/main/resources/** source folder and **anything** you add as a resource path with be appended to this location (and ergo will be found under this folder hierarchy).
+What none of this tells you is that the **AssetsBundle** will look for resources in the **/src/main/resources/** source folder and **anything** you add as a resource path will be appended to this location (and ergo will be found under this folder hierarchy) e.g. **mypages** will be found in **/src/main/resources/mypages/**

+There is a good lesson to be learned here, it can be easy to take for granted that code will either:
+1. Have sufficient javadoc
+2. Source code will be available
+3. Source code will have sufficient code comments
+4. Source code will be self documenting